Afrotype/danfo/myfontchecks.md

 >Check that the 'ital' STAT axis is last in axis order.
 >
 * 💤 **SKIP** No 'ital' axis in STAT.
-</div></details><details><summary>💤 <b>SKIP:</b> Are there any misaligned on-curve points? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/<Section: Outline Correctness Checks>.html#com.google.fonts/check/outline_alignment_miss">com.google.fonts/check/outline_alignment_miss</a>)</summary><div>

->
->This check heuristically looks for on-curve points which are close to, but do not sit on, significant boundary coordinates.
-For example, a point which has a Y-coordinate of 1 or -1 might be a misplaced baseline point.
-As well as the baseline, here we also check for points near the x-height (but only for lowercase Latin letters), cap-height, ascender and descender Y coordinates.
->
->Not all such misaligned curve points are a mistake, and sometimes the design may call for points in locations near the boundaries.
-As this check is liable to generate significant numbers of false positives, it will pass if there are more than 100 reported misalignments.
->
-* 💤 **SKIP** Unfulfilled Conditions: outlines_dict
 </div></details><details><summary>💤 <b>SKIP:</b> Are any segments inordinately short? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/<Section: Outline Correctness Checks>.html#com.google.fonts/check/outline_short_segments">com.google.fonts/check/outline_short_segments</a>)</summary><div>

 >